StephanieRuthJones/node-ice-and-fire/README.md

 - [ ] Create a route for `/character/name/:name` that returns a single character by name
 - [ ] Create a route for `/character/titles/:name` that returns a list of titles for a single character
 - [ ] Create a route for `/characters/:page` that returns a list of characters based on a page number
-- [ ] 🌶️ Refactor the `/characters/:page` controller function to use a query to return a specific number of characters per page
+- [ ] 🌶️ Refactor the `/characters/:page` controller function to use a query to return a specific number of characters per page.
+Use [Ice and Fire API documentation](https://anapioficeandfire.com/Documentation).

 ## Part III - Combining Data